 Magic rituals, superstitions, simply traditions and solstice magic: everything is carried out and present during the night of June 23.
 It is supposed to be the shortest night, although, we know June 21 or June 22 are the shortest nights.

-We have special foods to enjoy: special cheese with caraway seeds, beer, special small pies and similar.
+We have special foods to enjoy: special cheese with caraway seeds, beer, special small pies and similar treats.

 The nice thing is being able to wear a flower wreath: women wear wreaths from any flowers, grasses or leaves, men usually wear large wreaths made of oak leaves.

-Latvians have names days and celebrate them even more than birthdays.
-June 23 is the day when Jānis has the name’s day.
+Latvians have names’ days and celebrate them even more than birthdays.
+June 23 is the day when Jānis has his name’s day.
 Jānis (we say this not with an English “J”, but like in “young”, just with long “a”).
-Many Latvian men are given a name “Jānis”.
-It said 58, 400 men will celebrate their name’s day this year, meaning, they all have name “Jānis” and wear the big oak wreath.
-“Jānis” in Latvian mythology was supposed to be the God’s son who rides around during this night and blesses fields, meadows, forests and homes: brings fertility, abundance and good luck.
+Many Latvian men are given the name “Jānis”.
+It said 58,400 men will celebrate their name’s day this year, meaning, they all have name “Jānis” and wear the big oak leaf wreath.
+“Jānis” in Latvian mythology was supposed to be the God’s son, who rides around during this night and blesses fields, meadows, forests and homes.
+He brings fertility, abundance and good luck.

 Young and not that young couples are going to look for the blossom of a fern.
 Ferns according to the Latvian mythology are blossoming only during this night, only in rare places, and not everybody can find or see these blossoms.
 The folk-song says: all flowers were blossoming; only the fern did not.
 It was blossoming on the Midsummer night with golden blooms.

-Just like thousands years ago, a clear and loud “Līgo!” goes up to the sky, and lakes, rivers, hills, forests, fields and meadows respond with an echo.
-This is believed to be the most magical night when everything is possible and everything can come true.
+Just like thousands of years ago, a clear and loud “Līgo!” goes up to the sky, echoes in lakes, rivers, hills, and forests, fields and meadows respond with an echo, too.
+This is believed to be the most magic night when everything is possible and everything can come true.